maateen/battery-monitor/README.md

 ### For Arch Linux and its derivatives

-Both the stable version and the beta version is available in the [Arch User Repository](https://aur.archlinux.org/):
+Both the stable version and the beta version are available in the [Arch User Repository](https://aur.archlinux.org/):

 Stable: [`battery-monitor`](https://aur.archlinux.org/packages/battery-monitor)
 Beta: [`battery-monitor-devel`](https://aur.archlinux.org/packages/battery-monitor-devel)